Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 By 1970s:
 - British vehicle industry had been in decline for 20 years.
 Preference of Japanese models, cheaper costs w/global shift and globalisaion and demand for these cars favoured them vs British makes
 - SMEs that used to act as ancillary industries or make own resources demolished in **slum clearance schemes**.
 Many unable to find other suitable cheap businesses; areas that were supposed to encourage this priced out smaller, family-run businesses.
-- Demographic changes:
+- Demographic changes: the Windrush generation had arrived by this time, and combined with higher immigration, the amount of non-white British peope had doubled to around 10%
+- **Unemployment rates hit 19.4%.**

 The clearance and resettlement schemes pushed out residents into more affluent outer-city areas: increased commuting costs and more affluent expectations and lifestyle left lower disposable income for lower-skilled residents.
+A green belt was later created, shifting land values.

+The Government did not give any grants to the EU car companies such as VW to incentivise (re)development in the East Midlands thanks to their prior growth and prosperity - other areas that needed this even more were prioritised. (negative feedback?)

+#### Modern-day Birmingham
+A large number of migrants from the Indian subcontinent was recorded in the 1991 census.
+25% were now non-British, largely driven by the increase in tertiary sector work and 3D jobs.
+By 2011, this had incresed to 49%.

+EU Social Investment fund helped to regenerate areas of the city with £450m investment in changing social housing.
+Some of this has been matched post-Brexit but this is essential for low-income families.

+The national government's

+Over 50,000 students are present in the 5 city universities.
+They work, spend time and money in the area, kickstarting a postive multiplier effect.

+Finaly, the Birmingham Development Plan at the LA level is ensuring that a combination of these goals continues.

 ## Placemaking processes